-All evaporators and condensers have OGS-type grooved water connections (adhering to Standard AWWA C606) or optional flange connections.
+All evaporators and condensers have OGS-type grooved water connections (adhering to Standard AVVWA C606) or optional flange connections.
 The installing contractor must provide matching mechanical connections.
 Be sure that water inlet and outlet connections match certified drawings and nozzle markings.
-PVC piping should not be used.
+PVC/CPVC piping should not be used.

-Polyolester Oil, commonly known as POE oil is a synthetic oil used in many refrigeration systems, and is present in this Daikin product.
+Polyolester Oil, commonly known as POE oil is a synthetic oil used in many refrigeration systems, and may be present in this Daikin product.
 POE oil, if ever in contact with PVC/CPVC, will coat the inside wall of PVC/CPVC pipe causing environmental stress fractures.
 Although there is no PVC/CPVC piping in this product, please keep this in mind when selecting piping materials for your application, as system failure and property damage could result.
-Refer to the pipe manufacturer's recommendations to determine suitable applications of the pipe.